vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 Given that these recommended plugin versions are synched automatically, the `plugin sync` command will normally not need to be used manually by CLI users.

+### tanzu plugin list

+`tanzu plugin list` will no longer list all available plugins, but only installed ones.
+To find other plugins available for installation, use `tanzu plugin search` instead.

+### discovery sources

+Existing discovery sources configured using previous versions of the CLI will be ignored since the default plugin repository will be consulted.